At the Movies (Rugrats): Reception

 "At the Movies" was originally broadcast on the television network Nickelodeon on August 25, 1991.
-It was paired with the episode "Slumber Party."
-In 2000, Rugrats: Return of Reptar, in which the episode featured, was nominated for Video Software Dealers Association's Home Entertainment Award for "Outstanding Marketing Campaign for a Major Direct-to-Video Release.
-In 2001, Nickelodeon allowed viewers to vote for their favorite Rugrats episode on Nick.com as part of the series 10th anniversary.
+It was paired with the episode "Slumber Party".
+In 2000, Rugrats: Return of Reptar, in which the episode was featured, was nominated for the Video Software Dealers Association's Home Entertainment Award for "Outstanding Marketing Campaign for a Major Direct-to-Video Release.
+In 2001, Nickelodeon allowed viewers to vote for their favorite Rugrats episode on Nick.com as part of the series' 10th anniversary.
 When the poll results were announced, "At the Movies" ranked at number 39.

 The episode received a generally positive response.
-In the book The Japanification of Children's Popular Culture: From Godzilla to Miyazaki, Jan Susina opted that it was "appropriate" to introduce Reptar in the episode via a television commercial, as "Throughout the series, Reptar's power and popularity increases, so that by Rugrats in Paris a Euro-Reptarland exists."
-Susina also noted that his existence in the series was "one of the more unexpected" treatments of Japanese culture in "contemporary American children's culture."
+In the book The Japanification of Children's Popular Culture: From Godzilla to Miyazaki, Jan Susina opined that it was "appropriate" to introduce Reptar in the episode via a television commercial, as "Throughout the series, Reptar's power and popularity increases, so that by Rugrats in Paris a Euro-Reptarland exists."
+Susina also noted that his existence in the series was "one of the more unexpected" treatments of Japanese culture in "contemporary American children's culture".